-Pakistan on Sunday launched its first ever official moon-sighting website in a bid to end decades-old controversy over start of the key lunar months that decides the beginning of the holy month of Ramazan and Eid festivals.
+Pakistan has launched its first ever moon-sighting website in a bid to end decades-old controversy over start of the key lunar months that decides the beginning of the holy month of Ramazan and Eid festivals.

-The inaugural of the website "pakmoonsighting.pk" came two weeks after Federal Minister for Science and Technology Fawad Chaudhry made an announcement regarding the preparation of a scientific lunar calendar.
+The inaugural of the website "pakmoonsighting.pk" came on Sunday, two weeks after Federal Minister for Science and Technology Fawad Chaudhry made an announcement regarding the preparation of a scientific lunar calendar.

 He said that not only Pakistan but also other countries can benefit from it to decide the sighting of moon.

 The website features sections such as Islamic calendar for the next five years, a day-to-day lunar calendar against dates from the Gregorian calendar, and the dates on which the first day of every lunar month will fall.